wsready/AutoKaggle/README.md

 }
 ```

+## Disclaimer

+This project, "AutoKaggle," is not affiliated with, endorsed by, or officially associated with Kaggle or Google in any way.
+The use of the name "Kaggle" is solely to indicate compatibility with Kaggle competitions.
+All trademarks, logos, and brand names are the property of their respective owners.
+We respect Kaggle's brand guidelines and are in the process of rebranding to better reflect our independence.
+For further details or concerns, please contact us.

 ## License

 This project is licensed under the Apache 2.0 License - see the LICENSE file for details.